yashrajnayak/linkedin-invitation-manager/README.md

 ### Features
 - 🎯 Launches immediately with an overlay interface - no waiting!
-- 💳 Beautiful card-based design with smooth animations
+- 💳 Card-based design with smooth animations
 - 🎨 Swipe gestures with real-time card movement and visual feedback
 - 👤 Shows profile pictures, names, taglines, and mutual connections
 - ⚡ Swipe or click to Accept, Ignore, or Skip connections
-- 🌙 Modern overlay design that doesn't interfere with LinkedIn
+- 📱 Modern overlay design that doesn't interfere with LinkedIn
-- 📱 Works perfectly on different screen sizes
-- 🔄 Intelligently loads connections in small batches

 ### Quick Start
 1. Follow the installation steps below to install the extension